 The victims of this horrible crime are most often vulnerable young girls and law enforcement officials require a different set of skills in order to communicate effectively with them.
 Victims of trafficking rarely self-identify as victims when they come into contact with law enforcement.
 They are taught to distrust police and are threatened that their families may be hurt if they say anything.
 The average age a girl entering the commercial sex trade is 12-14 years old.
 For boys, it’s even younger, just 11–13 years old*. *National Center for Missing and Exploited Children.

-For the past three years, Mission 14®, a registered 501(c)3, partnered with the Maryland Governor’s Office of Crime Control & Prevention, the United States Attorney’s Office, District of Maryland, and the Maryland Human Trafficking Task Force to host the Maryland Human Trafficking Investigators Seminar.
+Since 2016, Mission 14®, a registered 501(c)3, partnered with the Maryland Governor’s Office of Crime Control & Prevention, the United States Attorney’s Office, Baltimore City Mayor's Office, District of Maryland, and the Maryland Human Trafficking Task Force to host the Maryland Human Trafficking Investigators Seminar.
 These are free to Investigators, Prosecutors, and Patrol Officers from Maryland, Delaware, Virginia and Washington DC but we have had attendees come from as far away as Texas, Oregon and Washington State.
-An additional annual conference was added hosting Victim Service Providers, Social Workers, Case Managers, Investigators.
-Both conferences continue to operate at maximum capacity.

-This training is offered for FREE to the law enforcement community because of generous financial support from corporations and individuals.
-We have started the ‘ADOPT-A-COP’ program that will allow you to show your support for our law enforcement officers in providing these training seminars.
+These annual conferences are held in Ocean City, MD are offered for FREE to the law enforcement community and victim serivice providers because of generous financial support from corporations and individuals such as yourselves.
 Please visit our DONATE page to support this initiative.